NixOS/nix/doc/manual/src/contributing/experimental-flags.md

 # Relation to the RFC process

-Xp flags and RFCs attack a similar problem in that they both exist to make it possible to carry-out substantial changes while minimizing the risk.However − as far as Nix is concerned at least − they attack it under a different (and complementary) angle:
+Experimental features and RFCs attack a similar problem in that they both exist to make it possible to carry-out substantial changes while minimizing the risk.However − as far as Nix is concerned at least − they attack it under a different (and complementary) angle: